-- 1. To judge and grade a thesis, from the list of examiners a thesis committee is appointed, by the programme director. - 2.
-The committee consists of at least two examiners, both employees of the University of Twente, of whom at least one, holds a PhD.3 - 3.
+- 1. To judge and grade a thesis, the programme director composes a thesis committee. - 2.
+The thesis committee consists of at least two examiners, of whom at least one, holds a PhD.2 - 3.
 Third parties can be advisors to the thesis committee. - 4.
-To judge and grade the thesis, examiners must use the assessment form, provided by the educational programme involved.
+To judge and grade a thesis, examiners must use the assessment form, provided by the educational programme involved.